Distance of a shadow

 The installation comes to life visually through a grid-like framework of wood-stained markers signifying the distance the shadow is falling from the visitor.
 There are 16 markers set out in 10 m intervals, from 0 m to 50 m.

 Referencing the movement of the sun, the type rises across each face of the post.
-The type connects from one face to the other, allowing it to be read from all sides.
+The type also connects from one face to the other, allowing it to be read from all sides.

 We utilised UK-grown hemp as a hemp fibre panel for the lettering and numbers — one of the first applications of its kind.
 The material was chosen for its sustainability and reddy-brown colour which contrasts with the warmth of wood-stain beneath.
 Each component has a unique patina and structure to it, especially when the sunlight catches it.